Buying a house is one of the biggest investments most people will make in their lives.

 If you’re planning to start a family, or would like more children, what sort of space will you need?

-Is there scope to extend and adapt the property to meet your family’s changing needs?
+Is there scope to add value to your home by extend and adapt the property to meet your family’s changing needs?

 If not, are you happy to view the property as a short-term purchase, with the intention of moving on again in a few years?